Educational programs that further the practice & understanding of social entrepreneurship & transformative action.

 Theory of Change: The theory of change model focuses on the social change you intend to achieve.
 This model maps out the activities that will help you reach your impact goals, the ways to measure success, and how to strengthen what is working and reconsider what isn’t.

 Since 2008, we have been teaching courses in social entrepreneurship in Cornell’s Dyson School of Applied Economics and Management and leading Cornell’s involvement in the Ashoka U network of changemaker campuses.
 In 2011, our course “Social Entrepreneurs, Innovators, and Problem Solvers” was recognized as one of the top ten most rigorous and innovative in its field by Ashoka U, a global association of the world’s leading social entrepreneurs.
+In 2016, CTA and Cornell were honored with the nationally recognized Cordes Innovation Award for our innovative, replicable and proven model as a university-affiliated incubator of nonprofit social entrepreneurs.
+In 2017, we began teaching a course to support students involved in the running of Anabel’s Grocery, a student-founded and student-led CTA project.
+This course uses systems thinking to frame students’ understanding the system that producing campus food insecurity and to help them understand Anabel’s Grocery, the venture, as a system.
+Here are a few comments from students:

 To view a network map of the social entrepreneurship and social innovation space at Cornell, follow this link.